 1.5 “Documentation” means the documentation, user manuals, help files and videos, and other materials that describe the features, functions and operation of the Evisort Services.

 1.6 “Documents” means the number of documents stored on the Evisort platform.
-For the purpose of counting Documents, each file shall count as one document, except that for any file longer than 25 pages in length, the number of pages shall be divided by 25 and then rounded up to the nearest integer for the purpose of calculating the number of Documents in the Evisort platform.
-For clarification, this means a twenty (20) page document would count as one (1) document, a thirty-five (35) page document would count as two (2) documents, and a one-hundred (100) page document would count as five (5) documents.
+For the purpose of counting Documents, each file shall count as one document, except that for any file longer than 100 pages in length, the number of pages shall be divided by 100 and then rounded up to the nearest integer for the purpose of calculating the number of Documents in the Evisort platform.
+For clarification, this means a one hundred (100) page document would count as one (1) document, a one hundred twenty (120) page document would count as two (2) documents, and a three-hundred (300) page document would count as three (3) documents.

 1.7 “Order Form” means the document signed by an authorized representative of each party that references these Terms and identifies the specific Service(s) to be made available and the fees to be paid.

 1.8 “Personal Information” means any Customer Content that identifies any specific individual and is protected under applicable privacy laws, rules and regulations.

 1.9 “Professional Services” means any professional services provided by Evisort to Customer as described in an Order Form (as may be further elaborated in any statement of work agreed to by the parties), including implementation, support and maintenance, and training services.

 1.10 “Services” means the Evisort Services, the Professional Services and any other services set forth in an Order Form.